Simonadp0/Grocery/README.md

 ## Conclusion

-The Element Priority Manager represents a significant milestone in the journey of developing efficient and user-centric applications.
+The Priority Sorter represents a significant milestone in the journey of developing efficient and user-centric applications.
 Through its implementation, valuable insights were gained into SwiftUI development, algorithm implementation, and performance optimization techniques.